YanalKali/Electron-practice/README.md

 # NEED A SPIGOT??
  GET YOUR SELF A FREE SPORT PAPER FORK WITH OPTIMIZATIONS, CUSTOM KB, POTS, ESSENTIAL COMMANDS, ETC FOR FREE!!!!!!!!!!!
- HERE YOU GO BUDDY: https://github.com/vifezdev/Sternal-Reprised
+ HERE YOU GO BUDDY: https://github.com/vifezdev/Sternal-Reprised (STAR IT!!!!) :D

 # Features